I’ve learned that you shouldn’t go through life with a catchers mitt on both hands. You need to be able to throw something back. – Maya Angelou

 Global Sorority’s mission is to create awareness around gender equality, provide young women with sustainable leadership education and to facilitate a global sisterhood that mobilizes change, inspires action and promotes economic opportunity

-We have just completed the first of our series: Uganda, Italy, and Ireland.
-We are proud to announce that Global Sorority: The Introduction will be premiering at the Projecting Change Film Festival in Vancouver, BC on April 28, 2013.
+Global Sorority We have just completed the first of our series: Uganda, Italy, and Ireland.
+We are proud to announce that Global Sorority: The Introduction premiered at the Projecting Change Film Festival in Vancouver, BC on April 28, 2013.

 Our Phenomenal sister in Kampala are doing amazing things!
 Fasie and Xubie are two extremely talented sisters and young female artists.
 Fasie is a hip hop emcee with a positive message of hope and Xubie is a visual artist with a message of empowering young women.
 After starting a small Passion Project with them in 2010 they have now gone on to starting their own movement we are supporting called Youth Phenominal Women.
 For more information check out their Facebook page